chorus-ai/chorus-extract-upload/README.md

 ### Configuration:
 A `config.toml` file must be customized for each DGS.
 A template is available as `chorus_upload/config.toml.template` in the `chorus-extract-upload` source tree.
+Please see the template file for more details about each variable.
+Below is an example illustrating different site_paths for different data types:  OMOP and Metadata are in versioned site directory, waveform data is in an on-prem directory, and image data are in S3 bucket.

 ```
+# REQUIRED field are annotated as such

 [configuration]
-# upload method can be one of "azcli" or "builtin"
-upload_method = "builtin"
+supported_modalities = "OMOP,Images,Waveforms,Metadata"

+# REQUIRED
 # journaling mode can be either "full" or "append".
 # in full mode, the source data is assumed to be a full repo and journal is taking a snapshot.
 Previous version file that are missing in the current file system are considered as deleted
 # in append mode, the source data is assumed to be new or updated files only.
 Previous version file that are missing in the current file system are NOT considered as deleted.
 To delete a file, "file delete" has to be called.
 journaling_mode = "full"

+# flag to indicate whether the central path should have modality as top level or patient a top level.
+Default to patient_first = true
+patient_first = true

 [journal]
-path = "az://{DGS_CONTAINER}/journal.db"   # specify the journal file name. defaults to cloud storage
+# REQUIRED.  location of the journal file.  defaults to chorus cloud storage.
+path = "az://emory/journal.db"

+# REQUIRED if journal is in azure cloud.
 azure_account_name = "choruspilotstorage"

+# REQUIRED if journal is in azure cloud.
-azure_sas_token = "{sastoken}"
+azure_sas_token = "sastoken"

 # local path for downloaded journal file.  default is "journal.db"
 local_path = "journal.db"